L&D Travel Nurse Jobs in Oklahoma

 What a Typical L&D Assignment Looks Like in Oklahoma

 And then there’s the part that defines the specialty: things go from routine to emergent in a heartbeat.
-A fetal monitoring strip that drops, a preeclampsia patient on a magnesium drip whose pressures climb, a preterm labor that won’t stop, or a postpartum hemorrhage (PPH) that needs every hand in the room — this is high-acuity work where you stay a step ahead of the patient in front of you.
+A fetal monitoring strip that drops, a preeclampsia patient on a magnesium drip whose pressures climb, a preterm labor that won’t stop, or a postpartum hemorrhage (PPH) that needs every hand in the room.
+This is high-acuity work where you stay a step ahead of the patient in front of you.
 Every delivery is also a newborn, so NRP and neonatal resuscitation are part of the job; you’re ready to support the baby at birth, run Apgar scoring, and escalate if it needs help.
 Because deliveries and OB emergencies don’t keep business hours, most Oklahoma L&D contracts carry call on top of scheduled shifts, and that callback pay adds real money to your weekly total (more in the FAQs below).
-If that mix of calm and chaos is the work you’re built for, Oklahoma keeps it coming.
+If that mix of calm and chaos is the work you’re built for, Oklahoma has a contract with your name on it.

 Labor and Delivery Travel Nurse Pay in Oklahoma

-Pay moves with the market and the season, so treat that range as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how the call pay stacks on top — so you’re looking at real numbers for the actual contract instead of a generic average.
-Here’s what a Junxion L&D package in Oklahoma usually includes:
+Pay shifts with the market and the season, so use that range as a bearing, not a promise.
+Your Junxion recruiter unpacks the full package before you commit, laying out what’s taxable, what comes through as stipends, and how the call pay stacks on top, so you’re looking at real numbers for the actual contract instead of a generic average.
+The usual shape of a Junxion L&D package in Oklahoma:

 • Competitive weekly pay in the current market range above, structured as taxable wages plus tax-free stipends